-- Werner's coordination theory: Werner was able to explain the nature of bonding in complexes.
-The postulates of Werner's theory are: - a.
-Metal shows two different kinds of valencies: primary valence and secondary valence.
+Werner's coordination theory: Werner was able to explain the nature of bonding in complexes.
+The postulates of Werner's theory are:

 Primary valence Secondary valence

 This valence is normally ionizable.
 This valence is non - ionizable.

 It is equal to positive charge on The secondary valency equals the

 central metal atom. number of ligand atoms coordinated to

 the metal.
 It is also called coordination

 number of the metal.

 These valencies are satisfied by It is commonly satisfied by neutral

 negatively charged ions. and negatively charged, sometimes by

 positively charged ligands.

 Example: in CrCl 3 , the primary

 valency is three.
 It is equal to

 oxidation state of central metal ion.